Arpan3323/Rubiks-Cube-Solver/README.md

 # Rubik's Cube Solver

 ## About
-A flask microservice that solves a rubik's cube by returning the rotations required to solve an input rubik's cube.
+A Flask microservice that solves a rubik's cube by returning the rotations required to solve an input rubik's cube.
 Developed using [Test-Driven-Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).

 ## Usage
 ### Accessing through URL